-Members will receive invitation to join meeting.
+Members will receive invitation to join meeting and here is a link to her handout.

 Kathie Beltz: Professional Quilter ~ Teacher ~ Judge ~ Designer